dhval/WSS_X509Client/README.md

 - client certificate/key : Used to sign the SOAP Body
 - certificate password : The password for the client key
 - server certificate : Validate server certificate before establishing TLS session.
-- source xml : The XML request that needs to be wrapped in SOAP Body.
+- source xml : The XML request that will be wrapped in SOAP Body.

 #### Executing Client